mikejac/node-red-contrib-google-smarthome/README.md

     * Jwt Key: The JSON file you downloaded earlier.
 Can be an absolute path or a path relative to Node-REDs user dir.
     * Port: The port on which the service should run.
 If left empty, it will run on the same port as Node-RED.
     * Path: URL path on which the service will run.
 If left empty, https://example.com:3001/smarthome will be used.
 If set, it will be https://example.com:3001/<yourpath>/smarthome.
-    * Use external SSL offload: Check, if you want do SSL decryption on an external load balancer.
+    * Use external SSL offload: Check, if you want to do SSL decryption on an external load balancer.
     * Public and Private Key: Path to public and private key of your SSL certificate (if you do not use external SSL decryption).
 1. Deploy the flow.
 1. Check if your service is reachable from the internet.
 Use a tool like https://reqbin.com to send a GET request to https://example.com:3001/check (using your domain name and port).
 It must answer with status 200 and the message "SUCCESS".